What is the name of the Special Educational Needs Coordinator (SENDCo) at The King Edwards VI School and what is her role?

 NOTE: Whilst reports from agencies outside of those used by the school are useful as evidence the pupils must also meet the criteria as described above in school.

 How does the school include students with special educational needs in school activities?

-Wherever possible all students with SEN will join in all activities of the school with students who do not have special educational needs, although there may be occasions where this may not be appropriate.
+Wherever possible all students with SEND will join in all activities of the school with students who do not have special educational needs, although there may be occasions where this may not be appropriate.
 This includes all areas of the curriculum, acts of worship, school visits (including residential trips), sporting activities, social activities, lunch times and break times and all other school events.
 This inclusion may be facilitated through the use of a classroom assistant, or another member of the teaching staff.

 How does the school involve outside agencies in meeting the needs of students with special educational needs?